-Term Definition Data which meets the applicable accuracy and validity requirements of these Rules. acceptable data acceptable estimate The values derived from an estimation method permitted by these Rules in place of incomplete or uncertain data.
+Term Definition acceptable data Data which meets the applicable accuracy and validity requirements of these Rules . acceptable estimate The values derived from an estimation method permitted by these Rules in place of incomplete or uncertain data.
 Estimates that do not satisfy the above specifications are deemed unacceptable and cannot be used in the rating.
 Assessor An accredited person authorised by the National Administrator to conduct NABERS ratings.
-Auditor A person employed by or contracted to the National Administrator to perform audits of NABERS rating applications. centrally serviced A retail store in a shopping centre or commercial building where all air conditioning services to the retail store are provided by the central plant.
+Auditor A person employed by or contracted to the National Administrator to perform audits of NABERS rating applications. centrally serviced A retail store in a shopping centre or commercial building where air conditioning services to the retail store are provided by the central plant.
 These services include heating, cooling, ventilation, and air movement.
-Where one or more of these services are present and provided within the energy metering of the retail store , the retail store is considered either partially serviced or non- centrally serviced .
+Where one or more of these services (serving spaces accessible to the public during trading hours) are present and provided within the energy metering of the retail store , the retail store is considered either partially serviced or not centrally serviced (see Appendix D).
 Note: If some or all of the energy use of air-conditioning is provided by the retail store , the retail store can be only treated as centrally serviced if the affected energy use is sub-metered and excluded from the rated energy.
-Example: If a retail store receives cooling, ventilation and air movement from the shopping centre central plant but does not receive any heating at all, either from the central plant or from a retail store -controlled system, the retail store is considered centrally serviced . end use A purpose or activity (or a group of related purposes and activities) that energy is used for.
+Example: If a retail store receives cooling, ventilation and air movement from the shopping centre central plant but does not receive any heating at all, either from the central plant or from a retail store -controlled system, the retail store is considered centrally serviced .

-Term Definition Gross Lettable Area Retail (GLAR) The Gross Lettable Area Retail of the retail store determined in accordance with the Measurement Standard for Retail Store Area .
-Note: This is essentially the space within the permanent walls of the building that is designed for retail uses, excluding spaces for the following: a) Public access and use (including stairs, escalators, lift lobbies and passageways). b) Building, mechanical, air conditioning, electrical and other utility services. c) Staff and cleaning facilities (including toilets, tea rooms and cleaners' cupboards) which are not part of a retail store's fit-out.
-Storage areas not adjacent to the retail store are also excluded. kiosk A permanent structure, with point of sale facilities, located inside the common mall area of a shopping centre and leased for the duration of the rating period .
-Note: Retail merchandising units (i.e. moveable kiosk-type units), vending machines, ATMs and coin-operated amusement machines are not included in the definition.
+Term Definition co-assess An application process that allows two or more ratings at the same premises to be conducted within the same application.
+Shopping centre co-assess applications must include a Shopping Centre energy rating and at least one Retail Store rating. end use A purpose or activity (or a group of related purposes and activities) that energy is used for.
+Gross Lettable Area Retail (GLAR) The Gross Lettable Area Retail of the retail store determined in accordance with the Measurement Standard for Retail Store Area.
+Note: This is essentially the space within the permanent walls of the building that is designed for retail uses, excluding spaces for the following: a) Public access and use (including stairs, escalators, lift lobbies and passageways). b) Building, mechanical, air conditioning, electrical and other utility services.
+Staff and cleaning facilities (including toilets, tea rooms and cleaners' cupboards) which are not part of a retail store's fitout. d) Storage areas not adjacent to the retail store are also excluded. kiosk A permanent structure, with point of sale facilities, located inside the common mall area of a shopping centre and leased for the duration of the rating period.
+Note: Retail merchandising units (i.e. moveable kiosk-type units), vending machines, ATMs and coin-operated amusement machine are not included in the definition.
 Measurement Standard for Retail Store Area The standard used for determining the Gross Lettable Area Retail (GLAR) as set out in the Property Council of Australia (PCA), Method of Measurement 2008. metering system A system of one or more devices providing an individual measurement.
 Note: For further information, refer to NABERS The Rules - Metering and Consumption .
-NABERS rating input form The rating input form provided by the National Administrator for use by Assessors in the calculation of accredited ratings.
-For NABERS ratings for retail stores , this is in the NABERS Perform application.
-National Administrator The body responsible for administering the NABERS scheme, and in particular, the following areas: Establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system. b) Determining issues that arise during the operation of the system and the making of ratings.
+NABERS rating input form The rating input form provided by NABERS for use by Assessors in the calculation of accredited ratings.